 Hair loss reversal with coconut oil and garlic

-- Crush two garlic cloves and add to warm, not hot, one tablespoon of coconut and castor oils respectively.
+- Crush two garlic cloves and add to warm, not hot, a tablespoon of coconut and castor oils respectively.
 Adding other ingredients to garlic can significantly reduce its scent.

 - Apply to the scalp area.